Content

 cash flow

-Cash flow or cash flow planning has never been as important for companies as it is today.
-In this article you will learn everything about cash flow calculation in companies - simply explained and immediately comprehensible.
+Financial planning has never been as important for companies as it is today.
+But what exactly does cash flow exactly?
+In this article, you will learn everything about cash flows - simply explained and immediately understandable.

-You don't have to be a business administration graduate or a trained tax consultant to be able to perform a cash flow calculation.
-On the contrary: the cash flow calculation is the simplest key figure system that can be used internally in a company.
-Especially if you use the direct method.
-But we will get to that!
+You don't have to be a business graduate or trained tax consultant to be able to calculate cash flow.
+On the contrary: it is the simplest system of key figures that can be used internally in a company, especially if you use the direct method.
+But we'll get to that later!
+To emphasize the importance of cash flow you have to recognize its impact on day-to-day management.

-Regardless of whether you want to forecast the liquidity situation, financial strength or the potential for profit distributions - with the help of the cash flow ratios, entrepreneurs, business economists, banks as well as investors have a quick insight into the health of a company.
+Regardless of whether you want to forecast the liquidity situation, financial strength or the potential for profit distributions - with the help of cash flow indicators, entrepreneurs, business economists, banks and investors have a quick insight into the health of a company.

-In a narrower definition, cash flow refers only to the inflow or outflow of liquid funds from the so-called ordinary activities of a company (operating cash flow).
-Non-cash receipts and payments or non-cash transactions (e.g. depreciation, amortization and accruals) are not included in cash flow.
-In the broader definition, inflows and outflows of cash from the areas of investments and financing are also allocated to cash flow.
+In a narrower definition, cash flow merely means the inflow or outflow of liquid funds from the so-called ordinary activities of a company (operating cash flow).
+Non-cash inflows and outflows or non-cash transactions (e.g. depreciation and provisions) are not taken into account.
+In a broader sense, cash flow also includes cash inflows and outflows from investments and financing.

-Conclusion: Liquidity is therefore a point in time consideration.
-Cash flow as a cash flow statement is a consideration of the change in liquidity over a period of time.
-This shows how much money flows into or out of a company during a defined period of time (usually month, quarter, year) - hence the term cash flow or payment flow.
+Conclusion: Cash position is a point-in-time view.
+The cash flow as a cash flow statement is a view of the change over a period of time.
+This shows how much money flows in or out of a company during a defined period of time (usually month, quarter, year) - hence the term cash flow or payment flow.

 Loss despite positive cash flow result?

-However, from the point of view of a tax advisor or accountant, this is not correct, because different systems are mixed.
-Profit is determined by a P&L based on accounting, inflows and outflows are terms of cash flow calculation (cash flow plan).
+From the perspective of a tax consultant or accountant, however, this is not correct, as different systems are mixed together.
+Profit is recognized through a profit and loss account (P&L) on the basis of bookkeeping, while inflows and outflows are determined using the cash flow calculation (cash flow plan).

-A closer look at the calculation methods shows why the formula does not automatically lead to a profit or why the profit can also be considerably lower.
+A closer look at the calculation methods shows why the formula "more inflows than outflows" does not automatically lead to a profit and why this can also be significantly lower.
+However, this does not mean that a positive cash flow should not be attributed any significance!

 What is the difference between direct and indirect cash flow calculation?